ctp-eos/ctp-is-disclosure/CTP ENERGY: Origins of Consciousness-based (Non)Physics.md

-# CTP ENERGY AND THE ORIGINS OF CONSCIOUSNESS-BASED PHYSICS
+# CTP ENERGY AND THE ORIGINS OF CONSCIOUSNESS-BASED (NON)PHYSICS
 ### *How Drazen’s CTP Model Predated and Surpassed Hoffman’s Conscious Realism*

 ---